Atelier Ryza 2: Lost Legends & the Secret Fairy

 is a role-playing video game developed by Gust.
 It is the twenty-second main entry in the Atelier series, the second game of the Secret storyline and the first game of the series with a returning protagonist.
 It is the sequel to Atelier Ryza: Ever Darkness & the Secret Hideout.

 The game was released on December 3, 2020, for PlayStation 4, PlayStation 5 and Nintendo Switch in Japan.
 A version with English subtitles was released on January 26, 2021 in North America, and on January 29, 2021 in Europe, along with a version for Microsoft Windows in all three regions.

-A sequel titled Atelier Ryza 3: Alchemist of the End & the Secret Key is scheduled to release for Microsoft Windows, Nintendo Switch, PlayStation 4, and PlayStation 5 in March 2023.
+A sequel titled Atelier Ryza 3: Alchemist of the End & the Secret Key was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and PlayStation 5 in March 2023.

+An updated version of the game with additional playable characters and content, titled Atelier Ryza 2: Lost Legends & the Secret Fairy DX, is scheduled for release in November 13, 2025 on the same platforms, also including Nintendo Switch 2 as part of the Atelier Ryza Secret Trilogy Deluxe Pack.

 Gameplay

 The game features the same gameplay style of the previous title.
 Players must craft items using alchemy to equip the party and accomplish missions.
 The combat system incorporating elements from both turn-based and real-time also returns, but with improvements.